Why take out life assurance?

 When you take out the policy, you’ll nominate the ‘beneficiary’.
 That’s the person who will receive the payout when you die.

 You can nominate multiple beneficiaries, and it doesn’t have to be family members.
-Your Financial Consultant will be happy to discuss the options with you.
+Your Specialist Financial Adviser will be happy to discuss the options with you.

 Is the life assurance pay-out tax free?